 But it’s a more exact way to measure your portions and so, for a finikey recipe like this, weighing only makes sense.

 I had to actually buy a food scale, since this was the first time I have ever had to really weigh food.
-And I got this really simple-to-use digital scale with a flat face–you know because less edges equals less I have to clean up when I make a mess.
+And I got this really simple-to-use digital scale (paid link) with a flat face–you know because less edges equals less I have to clean up when I make a mess.
 LOL!

 Then, to show how simple this recipe really is, I totally made one of my simple slideshows of the making of these Chocolate Espresso Macarons when I made the second batch to take photos of…check it out!

 [adthrive-in-post-video-player video-id=”BYmGgLbU” upload-date=”2019-01-21T16:00:00.000Z” name=”Chocolate Espresso Macaron” description=”Recipe for making chocolate espresso macarons with the following ingredients: Bob’s Red Mill Almond Flour, eggs, butter, confectioner’s sugar, vanilla, salt, Hershey’s cocoa powder.”]